-Many visitors to Europe select to visit France for its wonderful châteaux, wealth of foodie experiences, and of course, gorgeous cities.
-And so if you opt to visit the country on your next trip to Western Europe, here are the best France travel tips, including everything you need to know before visiting l’Hexagone for the first time!
+Many visitors to Europe select to visit France for its wonderful châteaux, wealth of foodie experiences, and of course, its gorgeous cities.
+And so if you opt to visit the country on your next trip to Western Europe, here are the very best best France travel tips, including everything you need to know before visiting l’Hexagone for the first time!

 I’ve travelled through France extensively.
 From North to South and East to West, I’ve experienced the glittering lights of the Eiffel Tower, the crashing waves of Brittany and sipped on the wines of Provence.
 In the West, the underrated city of Nantes offered a glimpse of what the Kingdom of Brittany would have been like, while the Eastern city of Besançon has been rated one of the ‘greenest cities in France’.

 #1 Knowing a little French will go a long way!

 There’s a common perception and often told myth that French people can be rude, and this is especially so of Paris.
 However, much of this stems from simple misunderstanding.
 Though many people, especially those working in the tourism industry have a good level of English, knowing a few words is only polite and will help you plenty!

 After all, there are still plenty of restaurants in Paris where the menu is only in French, and in some rural towns you’ll be hard pressed to get by if you don’t speak any of the local language at all.
 To help you with basic French phrases, buy a simply French phrasebook like this one.

 #2 There’s more to France outside of Paris

 Many visitors to Europe make the travel mistake of visiting simply Paris and declaring that they’ve ‘seen France’.
 However, if I could give you just one France travel tip, it would be to make sure that you leave the city at least once, if only to take a quick side excursion to a nearby town or into the countryside.
 For more Wanderlust inspiration, check out this complete guide to day trips from Paris.